dthain/compilers-fa25/syllabus.md

 *As a member of the Notre Dame community, I acknowledge that it is my responsibility to learn and abide by principles of intellectual honesty and academic integrity, and therefore I will not participate in or tolerate academic dishonesty.*

-The purpose of the homeworks and assignments in this course is for each student to gain the discipline and skills in analysis, design, and programming so that they will be able to work independently in a professional setting.
+The purpose of the homeworks and assignments in this course is for you to gain the discipline and skills in analysis, design, and programming so that you will be able to work independently in a professional setting.
-To that end, all exams, homeworks, and programming assignments are to be completed individually.
+To that end, all work in this class must be the result of your own ideas and effort.

-Each student must write their own code from scratch with their own hands based on their own understanding of the course material.
+You are permitted to consult with other students, search engines, and AI assistants in order to find documentation, troubleshoot technical problems, and generally get "unstuck" after making your own efforts.

-- You **may** consult with other students and outside resources in order to better understand concepts and techniques, or to debug localized problems.
+However, the outcome of such consultation must be that you understand *what it means* and *how to do it yourself*.
-- You **may not** copy code from another student or resource (or AI assistant!), excepting the "starter code" provided by the instructor.
+You remain responsible for all work that bears your name.

 ## Some Campus Resources